Employment Based Immigration

 We also address other types of temporary and permanent work visas, so contact us if have questions regarding an employment-based visa not listed on our site.

-Business Immigration Legal Counsel in Florida
+Business Immigration Legal Counsel

 At Magnolia Immigration Law, it’s our mission to help companies and organizations navigate the United States’ complicated business immigration process and establish mobility strategies that enable them to succeed in the global marketplace.
 We have a strong reputation for empowering our clients to recruit, hire, and transfer individuals with extraordinary abilities, innovators, valuable and tenured professionals, and essential employees.

-If you plan to hire from abroad or want to transfer a current employee to the U.S., our employment-based immigration attorneys in Orlando can help you.
+If you plan to hire from abroad or want to transfer a current employee to the U.S., our employment-based immigration attorneys can help you.
 Call (321) 558-2555 or message us to schedule a consultation.